In a previous blog post, we recommended using IDRs to help document your company’s ownership of an invention.

 The title of your invention doesn’t need to be super fancy.
 It’s just a name to broadly capture the substance of the IDR, and differentiate the IDR from others.

-Your IDR should include a detailed list (full legal name, contact information, employee ID, etc.) of every individual who’s made a substantive contribution to the invention.
+Your IDR should include a detailed list (full legal name, contact information, citizenship, employee ID, etc.) of every individual who’s made a substantive contribution to the invention.
 Ultimately, inventorship for a patent application is a legal question (based on the claims of the patent application) that should be formalized later in the patent process.

 When in doubt about whether a person could be considered an inventor, it’s always better to include than to exclude that person on the IDR.